 Daily Forecast | From First Alert Meteorologist Emily Acton

-Luckily, most of the rain should be clearing out Friday night for high school football games but an isolated shower can not be ruled out.
-It will also be breezy Friday with gusts between 20-30 mph possible during the day.
+AUGUSTA, Ga.
+(WRDW/WAGT) - A few clouds move in Saturday night into Sunday morning keeping lows from getting as low as they would otherwise in the upper 40s to lower 50s.

-Beautiful weekend on tap behind the frontal passage from Friday.
-Skies will stay sunny Saturday with sunrise temperatures in the upper 40s and afternoon highs in the mid-70s.
-Winds will stay breezy at times out of the west between 10-15 mph.
-Morning lows will be near 50 Sunday and afternoon highs will remain in the low to mid-70s.
-Partly cloudy skies expected Sunday.
+Sunday could be the warmest day of the week ahead courtesy of a down-sloping northwesterly breeze at 5 to 10 mph.
+Highs Sunday will be in the upper 70s to 80 degrees. afternoon highs will remain in the mid to upper 70s.
+Skies will start off partly cloudy Sunday morning becoming mostly sunny for the afternoon.

-Early next week looks cooler than average with morning lows in the mid-40s and afternoon highs near 70 Monday and Tuesday.
-Highs warm up to the mid-70s Wednesday and Thursday next week with mostly sunny skies.
-Keep it here for updates.
+Early next week looks cooler than average with morning lows in the lower 40s and afternoon highs in the middle 70s Monday and Tuesday.
+A bit of a warm-up takes place Wednesday through Saturday with afternoon highs in the upper 70s Wednesday and approaching 80 by Thursday and Friday.

 Copyright 2023 WRDW/WAGT.
 All rights reserved.